dariianina/Swift_MacOS_ImagePreview/README.md

-# ImagePreview
+# Display a grid of images on macOS
-Simplest swift macOS app for selecting and displaying images.
+Simplest swift macOS app for selecting files and displaying images in a grid.

 Uses: SwiftUI, QuickLook, QuickLookUI, AppKit.
 (NSOpenPanel, NSImage)